Vegetarian – can be made vegan

 - Chop your broccoli heads into 1-inch pieces so they are still robust.
 Then dice your garlic.

-- Add half of your Thai stir fry sauce to the broccoli, add the noodles and sugar.
-Mix everything together and add in the rest of your Thai stir fry sauce.
+- Add half of your sauce mixture to the broccoli, add the noodles and sugar.
+Mix everything together and add in the rest of your sauce mixture.
 Sauté everything for about 3-4 minutes.

 - Move your noodle-veggie mixture to the sides of the wok to carve out a hole for the egg and directly crack your eggs into the wok letting the edges set and start to break it apart.